duffwang/duffwang.github.io/_posts/2019-03-01-data-analysis.md

 ---
 layout: post
+title: Data Narrative
-title: How to Explore and Construct a Data Narrative, Regression Analysis in R
+subtitle: Tutorial on Exploring Data and Constructing a Narrative in R
+tags: [analysis, R, data science, regression]
+image: /img/5.png
 ---

 Building a narrative around data is important for making a convincing argument about what the data shows.
 The best data narrative should be able to present all arguments succinctly and clearly.